faizaand/SeeChat/README.md

 This will generate two output files: one for the server, which must be run in the terminal; and one for the client, which can be run as any other application on your system.

+### Running
+Now that you have the `SeeChat-Server` and `SeeChat-Client.*` executables, you can go ahead and run the application.

+**To start the server**, open a terminal and run `./SeeChat-Server` in the same directory as that file.
+Enter your desired port, and you're good to go.

+**To start the client**, simply run the client executable (double-click on Windows and macOS), enter the server's port and desired username, and you're ready to chat.

+Since the chat application only works on localhost right now, you will need to run at least two instances of the client on your system in order to chat.
+Up to 100 clients are allowed.

+> **On macOS**, the operating system prevents you from running more than one instance of an app at a time.
+To get around this, open a terminal, navigate to the directory that you kept `SeeChat-Client.app`, and run `open -n SeeChat-Client.app`.
+This will open another independent instance of the client.

 ## Built With
 * [FLTK](https://www.fltk.org)
 * Love <3